LucianLaFleur/language_data/README.md

 ### Japanese ---

+- **jpn_sent_tatoeba_aud** is an unorganized list of japanese sentences with audio (followed by their audio resource links).
+  (intended for use in searching for an example word, alongside having google translate in another window)

 - the JPNT "N" system
 In the JLPT (Japanese Language Proficiency Test) there are 5 tiers, which I'll roughly sum up as:
 - N5: very basic (and probably not able to string together a sentence)